Kedar Ray: Final battle: Man Singh of Amber's march on Bikrampur

 But on the ninth day, a decisive and tragic event unfolded.
 Amidst the chaos of battle, a Mughal cannon shot struck Kedar Ray, mortally wounding him.
 The loss of their leader was a devastating blow to the Bikrampur army.
 Without Kedar Ray's unifying presence, the troops' morale began to falter, and the tide of the battle quickly shifted in favor of the Mughals.

 Sensing their opportunity, the Mughal forces, led by Man Singh, launched a final, overwhelming assault.
 The Bikrampur army, already battered and leaderless, suffered heavy casualties.
 The Mughal army pressed forward, and soon the capital of Bikrampur was besieged.
 Despite their fierce resistance, the defenders could not hold out.
-After weeks of grueling combat, the once-mighty Bikrampur Kingdom fell to the Mughals, marking the end of its independence.
+After weeks of gruelling combat, the once-mighty Bikrampur Kingdom fell to the Mughals, marking the end of its independence.

 The fall of Bikrampur was a significant victory for the Mughal Empire, but it also marked the end of a proud and resilient kingdom.
 Though Kedar Ray died on the battlefield, his legacy lived on through the stories of his courage and his refusal to submit.
 The descendants of Bikrampur still survive in India, carrying the memory of their ancestors' defiance and valor.

 The battle between the Mughals and Bikrampur, led by Man Singh of Amber, remains a testament to the strength of smaller kingdoms in their struggle against the might of empires.
 While the kingdom ultimately fell, the story of Kedar Ray's resistance against overwhelming odds endures as a symbol of bravery and the will to fight for independence.